Resolving the Hybrid vs. Native Apps Dilemma in 2023

 The programming tools for building a native app and its host operating system (Android OR iOS) are closely compatible.
 This harmony enables the app to display higher-quality graphics.
 The superior visuals of the average native app make users come back for more.

 For hybrid apps, their platform-adaptive native shells are also their Achilles’ heel.
-The shells hinder hybrids from fully using their host devices’ computing power.
+They hinder hybrids from fully using the computing power of their host devices.
 This generally leads to inferior graphics, slower display times, and crashing.

 Take, for example, the Australian company Grill’d.
 The giant restaurant chain needed help keeping customers because of its unreliable app.
-But our app developers came to the rescue.
-Check out the Grill’d case study to learn how we turned the restaurant’s app from 1-star to 99.9% crash-free.
+Fortunately, our app developers came to the rescue.
+Read our Grill’d case study to learn how we turned the restaurant’s app from 1-star to 99.9% crash-free.

 In general, the reliability and smooth performance of native apps make them more popular than hybrids.
 The more popular an app is, the more income it tends to generate, even if users don’t pay for it.